Getting a Police Mortgage

 Do Metropolitan Police officers qualify for any specific mortgage schemes?

-No, but some of the government schemes factor in the London location.
-For example, to be eligible for Shared Ownership applicants must earn less than £80,000 but this rises to £90,000 if based in London.
+No, but some government schemes are influenced by London’s location.
+For example, applicants must earn less than £80,000 to be eligible for Shared Ownership, but this rises to £90,000 if they are based in London.

 What about if you work for Police Scotland?

-There are no special police discounts or schemes here either.
-However, salaries as a police officer in Scotland can be slightly higher than elsewhere in the UK.
-A starting police salary in England and Wales, for example, is £21,402 while that rises to £28,074 in Scotland.
-Given lenders usually use an applicant’s income to determine how much they can borrow, this means a Scottish police officer might have access to bigger mortgages.
+There are no special police discounts or schemes here, either.
+However, salaries for a police officer in Scotland can be slightly higher than elsewhere in the UK.
+A starting police salary in England and Wales, for example, is £21,402, while that rises to £31,466 in Scotland.
+Lenders usually use an applicant’s income to determine how much they can borrow, so a Scottish police officer might have access to bigger mortgages.

 How much can you borrow?

-The current average salary for a police officer in the UK sits at £28,466.
-The below table outlines what size of mortgage that could get you depending on the multiple used by the lender.
+The current average salary for a police officer in the UK is £35,506.
+The table below outlines the size of mortgage that could be obtained depending on the multiple used by the lender.

 Sidenote: Some lenders will consider earnings generated from overtime.
-If this is something you derive a significant amount of income from, talk to your broker about how to have it factored into your potential mortgage size.
+If you derive a significant amount of income from this, talk to your broker about how to have it factored into your potential mortgage size.

 Mortgage affordability calculator